- Who We Are

 These awards are for research work relevant to the field of neuroscience; one award is for best clinical research paper, and one is for best laboratory research paper.

-Submissions for the 2017 Aesculap EANS Research Prize closed on 5 March.
+Submissions for the 2019 Aesculap EANS Research Prize are now closed.

 Testimonials from previous winners: